Convex pentagons and convex hexagons that can form rotationally symmetric tilings: Abstract

 \section{Abstract}

-In this study, the properties of convex hexagons that can generate rotationally symmetric edge-to-edge tilings are discussed.
-Since the convex hexagons are equilateral convex parallelohexagons, convex pentagons generated by bisecting the hexagons can form rotationally symmetric non-edge-to-edge tilings.
+In this study, the properties of convex hexagons that can form rotationally symmetric edge-to-edge tilings are discussed.
+Because the convex hexagons are equilateral convex parallelohexagons, convex pentagons generated by bisecting the hexagons can form rotationally symmetric non-edge-to-edge tilings.
 In addition, under certain circumstances, tiling-like patterns with an equilateral convex polygonal hole at the center can be formed using these convex hexagons or pentagons.

 }

 \textbf{Keywords:} pentagon, hexagon, tiling, rotationally symmetry, monohedral